 - Make your customers VIPs.
 How are you incentivizing your best customers?
 Start treating them like royalty.
 You want them eating everything you make, because when they do, they are going to go out and talk about it and probably even come back to buy more.
 Not only will you increase customer satisfaction, you also will get your best customers to try something new.
 They figure, if it’s good enough for their friend, it’s good enough for them.

-So give the customers who already love you more reasons to love you.
-Give them a new reason to tell others about your food truck and keep those referrals coming.
+Give the customers who already love you more reasons to love you.
+Give them a new reason to tell others about your food truck and keep those customers coming back.
 A little extra customer attention combined with a lot of service intention ultimately means many more sales for your mobile food business.